 Individual Therapy

 The individual therapy intervention draws from the medical model in which individuals first needs to be diagnosed, prognosed, and treated.
 It later added elements from the psychodynamic approach.
-During the 80's another behavioral approach was introduced to the probation intervention arsenal; this approach enabled intervention by ways of learning and changing attitudes, approaches and behavior.
-This approach was later perfected into what is now known as the Cognitive behavioral Treatment (CBT).
+During the 80’s another behavioural approach was introduced to the probation intervention arsenal; this approach enabled intervention by ways of learning and changing attitudes, approaches and behaviour.
+This approach was later perfected into what is now known as the Cognitive Behavioural Treatment (CBT).
 Regardless of the above-mentioned approaches, the individual treatment is focusing on the rehabilitation of the individual and as such place emphasis on the interpersonal patient-therapist connection.

 Family Therapy

-Leaning on the systems approach, this type of intervention assumes that delinquent and non-conformist behavior is a byproduct of family issues.
+Leaning on the systems approach, this type of intervention assumes that delinquent and non-conformist behaviour is a by-product of family issues.
 As such, the approach aims to provide intervention in a more holistic manner that addresses the causes and consequences of the criminal act in relation to the family of the individual offender.
 Specifically, this approach assumes that, more often than not, the criminal action of the individual negatively affected his/ her family, and by providing a holistic therapeutic approach that involves the family helps the individual and her/ his family to advance and grow.
-Family intervention may focus on couples therapy, parents-children's relations, and even the entire family.
+Family intervention may focus on couples therapy, parent-children relations, and even the entire family.
 Recently, probation services began to refer families who need such therapy to professional services in the community and the probation officer is following the progress and provide the aspects of the required supervision.

 Diagnosis and Short-term Intervention

 Acknowledging the level of stress and confusion in which many first-time offenders are found at, the assigned probation officer is encouraged to apply a humanistic approach that will promote confidence in the individual offender referred to the service.
 The probation officer will provide a realistic view of the situation and the process, and explains the individual the next steps.
 Through the years, few assessment tools were developed to enable more accurate intake that will allow the probation officer to provide a more accurate recommendation and opinion for the police and the legal advisor by writing a detailed report for the court—a report that is based on a thorough collection of personal information, impressions and assessments.
-Further, the assessment also enables to determine the level of willingness and readiness to participate in treatment that will prompt behavioral change, and accordingly will also provide a short-term intervention that will prepare the individual for his/ her court appearance and sentencing.
+Further, the assessment also enables to determine the level of willingness and readiness to participate in treatment that will prompt behavioural change, and accordingly will also provide a short-term intervention that will prepare the individual for his/ her court appearance and sentencing.

 Restorative Justice Conferences